These are the best New York-style pizzas in Los Angeles.

 "If you know, you know.
 If you don’t, you should."

-Eat at the hole-in-the-wall pizza shop on Ventura Boulevard, and you’ll start to understand why this quote is lit up next to its pizza ovens.
-Husband and wife duo Anthony and Linda Zingaro added to the breadth of restaurants on Ventura Boulevard after moving to the area from Brooklyn in 2018.
 Pizza Wagon has been a Brooklyn staple since Anthony’s uncle opened the place in 1966.
 The rest of the family bought it from him once he retired a few decades later, but have kept the same recipes.
 From the old-school New York building facade to the small railroad-style space that shoots far back, Pizza Wagon of Brooklyn is a slice of New York in the San Fernando Valley.

-Zingaro added a few varieties to the menu when he opened here in L.A.
-“I knew the crowd out here wouldn’t just go for regular pizza, and they don’t.”
 Now he carries pies with more toppings, including a buffalo chicken slice, which is few and far between in L.A.
-This buffalo slice is loaded with chicken but not to the point where it’s difficult to eat.
-The crust bed is strong enough to hold it all, as it should be.
+It comes loaded with chicken but not to the point where it’s difficult to eat.
+The crust bed is strong enough to hold it all.
 The buffalo sauce is just the right amount of tangy and hot.

-Zingaro says there are a few variables that are necessary for a true NY-style pizza, like the oven you use, the temperature it cooks at and for how long.
-But at the end of the day, “You know what we call pizza in New York?
+Still, at the end of the day, “You know what we call pizza in New York?
 We call it pizza,” he points out in his matter-of-fact New York tenor.
 “We don’t say it’s this style… that style… It’s just pizza.
 We’re just making good pizza.”
-Pizza Wagon of Brooklyn is a really good pizza.
-Now you know.

 14522 ½ Ventura Blvd.
 Sherman Oaks, CA 91403.
 Closest Metro lines and stop: Bus Lines 155, 158, 233, 240, and 761 - “Ventura/Van Nuys.”

-Vito’s Pizza - West Hollywood
+Vito’s Pizza - West Hollywood & Santa Monica

-Vito DiDonato is the patriarch of his namesake Vito’s Pizza, and one of the pizza patriarchs of Los Angeles.
-Pizza is in his DNA.
-Before he could even remember, his grandmother would make it a game for him and his many siblings to chop garlic and herbs while they made pizza together.
-His brother moved to L.A. in the 90s for acting opportunities, and Vito followed along, the weather was just too good.
+His brother moved to L.A. in the nineties for acting opportunities, and Vito followed along, the weather was just too good.
 Vito’s is one of the only remaining pizzerias from this era.
 The original location was right by L.A.
 City College, but he’s been a staple on La Cienega’s Restaurant Row since 2007.

-Vito wakes up every day at 4 A.M. and heads over to make a day’s-worth of his tomato sauce and dough himself.
+Vito wakes up every day at 4 A.M. and heads over to make a day’s worth of tomato sauce and dough himself.
 He’s used to the early wake-up call, though.
 His father owned several gas stations in Elizabeth, New Jersey, where he arrived after car manufacturer Alfa Romeo sent him to the states from Avellino, Italy; Vito would always arrive at the gas stations before the crack of dawn to help run the businesses.

 The pizza at Vito’s is exactly the pizza Vito would eat growing up.
 All these decades later, it hasn’t changed.
 That’s why he feels it’s important he makes it all himself.
 You go to Vito’s for the simplicity, the red brick aesthetic, and the old-school vibe.
 You go there for good Italian food.
 The white slice with pesto and ricotta is one of the best white slices I’ve had.
 I never knew I needed pesto on a white slice, but the flavor combo is beyond compare.